 |Fetch TV||Y||Available for many programs, including 20 Free-To-Air channels and 17 subscription TV channels.|

-When it comes to closed captions, Netflix trumps all in its dedication to providing as much of its material with closed captioning or subtitle options as possible.
-While the Netflix library might not be as extensive as its competitors (for the moment), this high ratio of closed caption options to movies means that anyone requiring a visual transcription of dialogue and sound can pretty much watch everything that it offers without hindrance.
+When it comes to CC, Netflix trumps all in its dedication to providing as much of its material with closed captioning or subtitle options as possible.
+This high ratio of CC options to movies means that anyone requiring a visual transcription of dialogue and sound can pretty much watch everything that it offers without hindrance.

-Closed captions v subtitles – what's the difference?
+Closed captions vs subtitles – what's the difference?

 Yes, closed captioning and subtitles ARE different.
 While some countries use the words interchangeably, technically both options serve different purposes.
-Closed captioning is for the hearing impaired and is therefore meant to replace both sound and dialogue.
-Subtitles on the other hand assume that the viewer is capable of hearing, and therefore only translates dialogue (say, for foreign films) to help the viewer understand what is being said.
+CC is for the hearing impaired and is therefore meant to replace both sound and dialogue.
+Subtitles on the other hand assume that the viewer is capable of hearing, and therefore only transcribes dialogue (say, for foreign films) to help the viewer understand what is being said.

-So when you notice that the 'captions' at the bottom of your screen are telling you that birds are singing or that someone's knocking on a door off-screen, you've got closed captions on.
+So when you notice that the "captions" at the bottom of your screen are telling you that birds are singing or that someone's knocking on a door off-screen, you have closed captions activated.
 They're also pretty good at separating character's dialogue by using word placement, which is especially handing when you've got a lot of people talking and it's difficult to keep up with who's saying what.
 With subtitles, they tend not to make this differentiation so obvious.

-How to adjust subtitles and captions on Netflix
+How to adjust subtitles and CC on Netflix